peytoncordero/DRI25/data-literacies.md

 - objective and error-free.
 </Quiz>

-## Institutional Compliance for Data and Research
+# Institutional Compliance for Data and Research

 ### Institutional Review Board (IRB)

+Before we discuss our ethical obligations when working with data, let's review the institutional ethical perspective.

 The policies and principles stipulated in the [Belmont Report](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html#xbasic) largely inform those of an Institutional Review Board (IRB).